tarunShreeji/bugo-boilerplate1/content/docs/introducing-bugo.md

 [![](/assets/uploads/GitHub_Logo_250.png)](https://github.com/join "Get a GitHub Account")

+### Content Management System

-### Media Library
+Media Library

 There are a couple choices for setting up your media library.
 You images can be stored along with our website's code, or you can use a CDN.
-Bugo supports Cloudinary.com.
+Bugo supports [Cloudinary.com](https://cloudinary.com).

-If you don't plan on a lot of images you can save your images with your code in the repository at GitHub.
-Websites with big header graphics and lots of large images, you'll want to use a CDN.
-Larger media libraries can cause long build times and can make it a little bulky, if you are going to be using Bugo's development environment to customize or build you're own themes.
-Head over to Cloudinary and setup an account if you think you need it.
-The account is free to start and can scale up if you need more.

 ![https://cloudinary.com](/assets/uploads/cloudinary_100.png "Create a Cloudinary.com account")

-### Content Management System

 ### Hosting